harshitpaunikar1/Project-15/.github/project-buildup-history.md

 - Task summary: Final cleanup on the Salary Estimation Flask App.
 Reviewed every file in the repo — removed some leftover scratch scripts, cleaned up the directory structure, and added a clear separation between the model training code and the serving code.
 The two had been interleaved which made it confusing to know where to look for what.
 - Deliverable: Directory structure cleaned.
 Training and serving code properly separated.
+## 2023-12-26 - Day 7: Portfolio finalization

+- Task summary: Added a brief architecture diagram to the README showing how the model, preprocessing, and Flask routes connect.
+- Deliverable: Architecture diagram added to README.